MinecraftServerControl/mscs/README.md

     Display the status of the Minecraft world server.
 Display the status of all worlds by default.

+* broadcast [command]

+    Broadcast a command to all running Minecraft world servers.

 * send [world] [command]

     Send a command to a Minecraft world server.